 Accessibility & prescription status

 In Norway, LNG EC is available over the counter from pharmacies, schools, family planning clinics, youth health services, Norway-based Internet sites, and (since 2009), also from non-pharmacy outlets, such as supermarkets or gas stations.
 EC pills can be purchased without a prescription, the product is on the shelves, and a woman can just take it to the check-out counter.
-UPA EC can also be purchased without a prescription from pharmacies since 2016.
+UPA EC can also be purchased without a prescription since 2016.

 While physicians are the sole health care professionals who are authorized to prescribe UPA EC, physicians, midwives, and nurses are authorized to provide or prescribe LNG EC.

 |Type of EC||Approximate Cost||Brand(s) Available|

 There are no national reimbursement policies in Norway for LNG EC or UPA EC.
 EC is delivered free of charge to young people in youth health services and to vulnerable populations, although this varies between municipalities.
 EC always provided free of charge to rape victims.

 Guidelines & common practices

-Metodebok: Sex og samfunn, revised in 2012, are Norway’s family planning guidelines, which include information on EC among other contraceptive methods.
-These guidelines include recommendations on LNG and UPA EC pills as well as on the use of IUD for EC.
+Norway’s family planning guidelines, which include information on EC among other contraceptive methods, were revised in 2012 and again in 2017: eMetodebok for seksuell helse .
+These guides include recommendations on LNG and UPA EC pills as well as on the use of the Cu-IUD for EC.
+Its next review is due in spring of 2021.

 Health care providers often provide general information about EC during regular consultations and often recommend or prescribe EC in advance of need.
 Health care providers usually require a pregnancy test before prescribing EC, but do not require a pelvic exam.